farukprogrammer/flutter_challenge/README.md

 ### 2. Dowload all dependency library using - melos bs
 to download all the dependency you need to run the following commands, this command will run `flutter pub get` for all modules.
-Doing that will be problematic because this project is contains mutiple modules.
+Doing that will be problematic because this project is contains multiple modules.

 Fortunately, melos has easier way to do that.